Tawhirimātea represents qualities of the wind; changeable, gentle, fresh, brisk, and stormy.

 I found poo under the tree and it looked like possum or wild cat poo.
 We could set cage traps to catch them! – Luke

-The students found mouse prints in one of their tracking tunnels.
-This led into some inquiry learning around trapping, as the students researched traps used by indigenous people around the world, and then came up with their own trap designs, making their own traps and trying them out for real.
+The students found mouse prints in one of their tracking tunnels, which led into some inquiry learning around trapping.
+They researched traps used by indigenous people around the world and then came up with their own trap designs, making their own traps and trying them out for real.

 “The idea for the trapping project came as a response to a need to engage a group of boys with their learning… It is also a really good process for students to examine their play environment with a different set of eyes and gain more sense of kaitiakitanga for their special areas outside”. – Kate Bowes, Enviroschools Lead Teacher.

-Recognising that all areas of their school are connected, students have also been taking a careful look at waste in their school, and have discovered that some of the school’s tiniest residents have been working hard under some difficult conditions.
+Recognising that all areas of their school are connected too, students have also been taking a careful look at waste in their school and have discovered that some of the school’s tiniest residents have been working hard under some difficult conditions.
 A peek inside the worm farm found that while the worms do a great job of recycling food scraps from lunchboxes and turning it into lovely soil and natural fertiliser, they were in need of some help from students and staff.

 The students took action, starting up a new worm farm that had been donated to the school, and giving the existing one a helping hand.
 The students with horses brought in some manure to get the worms started, and they gave their collection roster and worm buckets a revamp.
 They made new signs showing what scraps the worms like and don’t like, and they communicated with the school about how to keep the worms happy and productive.

 Students have also learnt to make beeswax wraps, becoming expert in the process and making loads of wraps so the school community can enjoy litter-free morning teas and lunches.
 They are also selling these as an ongoing fundraiser for school camp in Term 4.